jiegenghua/jiegenghua.github.io/_posts/diffusion model.md

 It is said that the best way to learn something is to do it and explain it to others in my own language.

+On thing that I learned from diffusion policy is that the it can handle data with multi modality.

 What is diffusion model?
 ======